Companies have always been driven by the desire to grow, reduce costs, improve efficiency, and distinguish themselves from competitors.

 - A joint venture between a car manufacturer and an auto parts supplier to develop a new car model

-We can classify vertical integration into two types, forward integration, and backward integration.
+We can classify vertical integration into three types: forward integration, backward integration and one more is balanced integration.

 In a traditional manufacturing setting, businesses would generally operate independently from one another, with little to no communication or collaboration.